indhuja-elumalai/Ecommerce-Follow-Along/README.md

 - **Add to Cart Button**: Added an "Add to Cart" button that allows users to add selected products to their cart.

 ---

+## Milestone 17: Implementing Cart Functionality

+In this milestone, we focused on building the backend functionality to handle the shopping cart, allowing users to add products to their cart and store them in the database.

+### Key Achievements:
+- **Cart Schema**: Created and updated the user schema to store cart products, including product details like name, price, quantity, and total.
+- **Endpoint for Cart**: Developed a backend API endpoint to receive product details and store them in the cart.
+- **Database Integration**: Ensured that the cart information is properly stored in the database, linking the products with the user's account.

+---